library-data-platform/ldp/doc/Admin_Guide.md

 ### Releases and branches

-LDP releases use version numbers in the form, _a_._b_._c_, where _a_._b_ is the release number and _c_ indicates a bug fix version.
+LDP releases use version numbers in the form, _a_._b_._c_, where _a_._b_ is the major version and _c_ > 0 indicates a bug fix version.
-For example, suppose that LDP 1.3 has been released.
-The first version of the 1.3 release will be 1.3.0.
-Any subsequent versions with the same release number, for example, 1.3.1 or 1.3.2, will generally contain no new features but only bug fixes.
-(This practice is less strictly observed in pre-releases prior to 0.9.)
+Suppose that LDP 1.3.0 has been released.
+Any subsequent versions with the same major version number (1.3), for example, 1.3.1 or 1.3.2, will generally contain no new features but only bug fixes.
+(This practice is less strictly observed in releases prior to 0.9.0.)

 Stable versions of LDP are available via the release branches described below and from the [releases